 When cool, partially unroll, then fill, and frost with lemon flavored whipped cream.
 Chocolate frosting can be substituted for the whipped cream.
 Delicious either way.

 Yule log cakes are part of an old Christmas tradition.
 "Yule" is simply another word for Christmas, while "Yuletide" refers to the Christmas season.
 The word is thought to have originated with an ancient pre-Christian harvest festival held in November.

 The Yule log is an ancient custom that survived into Christian times.
-A huge oak log was carried into the dining hall amid much celebration and lit on Christmas Eve.
+A huge oak log was carried into the dining hall amid much celebration and lighted on Christmas Eve.
 Then, the log was burnt each night until Epiphany, the feast of Twelfth Night, to symbolize the power of God's Light to conquer darkness.

 After the log had been extinguished, the remaining charcoal was kept until the following Christmas to kindle the next year's Yuletide log.
 The charcoal was also believed to protect the house from lightning and fire throughout the year.